 Leap@CMU (formerly: Andrew's Leap)

-Leap@CMU is a summer enrichment program run by the Carnegie Mellon University School of Computer Science.
-All local area high school students are encouraged to apply (and occasional middle school students).
-Through special classes and guest faculty seminars, students will be exposed to the frontiers of computer science.
-They will "leap" ahead approximately ten years.
-Students will have an opportunity to interact with some of the country's leading scientists, and will emerge from the program with a vivid overview of Computer Science at Carnegie Mellon.
-Leap@CMU has been run every summer since 1991.
-Leap is not for academic credit.
-We do not evaluate or grade the participants.
-We want students who want to do it for the fun of it.Email: email@example.comPhone: (412) 268-5944
+Leap@CMU was a summer enrichment program run by the Carnegie Mellon University School of Computer Science.
+All local area high school students were encouraged to apply (and occasional middle school students).
+Through special classes and guest faculty seminars, students were exposed to the frontiers of computer science.
+They could "leap" ahead approximately ten years.
+Students had an opportunity to interact with some of the country's leading scientists, and emerged from the program with a vivid overview of Computer Science at Carnegie Mellon.
+Leap@CMU was held from until 1991 until 2017.
+Outreach programs like Leap are constantly under review, and the School of Computer Science has chosen to pursue new programming opportunities.Site: http://www.cs.cmu.edu/~leap/

 This olympiad is a contest in which high-school students solve linguistic puzzles.
 In solving the problems, students learn about the diversity and consistency of language, while exercising logic skills.
 No prior knowledge of linguistics or second languages is necessary.
 Professionals in linguistics, computational linguistics and language technologies use dozens of languages to create engaging problems that represent cutting edge issues in their fields.
 The competition has attracted top students to study and work in those same fields.
 It is truly an opportunity for young people to experience a taste of natural-language processing in the 21st century.

 There is NO participation fee!Contact: Dr. Lori Levin or Mary Jo BensasiPhone: (412) 268-7517